remix-run/remix/docs/future/vite.md

 #### adapter

-A function for adapting the development environment and build output for different hosting providers.
+A function for adapting the build output and/or development environment for different hosting providers.

 #### serverBuildDirectory